papegu/senegal-livres-next14/README.md

 # Sénégal Livres - Next.js 14 Bookstore
+Deployment note: Triggered redeploy on Vercel (Dec 14, 2025).
+This commit is a no-op to force a fresh build and help validate environment alignment and the updated health diagnostics.

 A modern e-commerce platform for Senegalese books with integrated payment processing via Wave, Orange Money, and Ecobank card payments.